-Accrington Stanley v Boreham Wood
+Accrington book Leeds tie by beating Boreham Wood

 Post update

-Cameron Coxe (Boreham Wood) wins a free kick in the attacking half.
+George Williams (Boreham Wood) wins a free kick on the left wing.

 Post update